jaimingohel/1daylabs/How to bypass encryption mechanism in Android apps.md

 ![](https://raw.githubusercontent.com/jaimingohel/1daylabs/master/assets/Screenshot%20from%202020-08-15%2018-03-56.png "Home screen")

 Frida's script has overridden the decryption method.
 We'll see the effect of this when we interact with the flag6 activity.
-So let's go to flag six activity, enter any value and click on **SUBMIT** button.
+So let's go to flag six activity, I entered any value and clicked on **SUBMIT** button.

 ![](https://raw.githubusercontent.com/jaimingohel/1daylabs/master/assets/Screenshot%20from%202020-08-22%2020-31-11.png "Hooked")